To take full advantage of the Hiram College Library's resources, you will need two different pieces of information:

 Please contact library staff for help with narrowing your search to find the materials you want.

-Our catalog lists books, CDs, DVDs, journals (but not individual articles within journals), government documents, and microforms.
-If you are not sure how to search for materials in the catalog, see the Discovering Materials in our Catalog below.
+Our catalog lists books (including eBooks), CDs, DVDs, journal titles (but not individual articles within journals), government documents, and microforms.
+If you are not sure how to search for materials in the catalog, see the Search Strategies below or contact us.

 Need to know how to find it on the shelf?
 Try this: Track Down Your Book .